cartalyst/platform-pages/usage/repository.md

 - findEnabled($id);

-Returns all tags that are associated to page objects.
+Returns a page object based on the given id and being enabled.

 - create(array $data);